huggingface/blog/intro-graphml.md

 #### Simply using engineered features

 Pre-neural networks, graphs and their items of interests could be represented as combination of features, in a task specific fashion.
-(Now, these features are used for data augmentation and semi-supervised learning, and it can be important to find how best to provide them to your network depending on your task.)
+Now, these features are still used for data augmentation and [semi-supervised learning](https://arxiv.org/abs/2202.08871), though [more complex feature generation methods](https://arxiv.org/abs/2208.11973) exist; it can be important to find how best to provide them to your network depending on your task.

 **Node-level** features can give information about importance (how important is this node for the graph?) and/or structure based (what is the shape of the graph around the node?), and can be combined.